Explaining TL-15 and TL-30 Safes Rating: Full Guide

 Fire Ratings in TL Safes

 While TL-rated safes are primarily designed for their resistance to break-in attempts, many also come with fire-resistant capabilities.
-These safes have a fire rating, indicating the amount of time the safe can withstand high temperatures without the internal temperature rising above a certain point.
-This feature is crucial for protecting sensitive documents or valuables that could be damaged or destroyed in a fire.
+These safes have a separate fire rating.

 Alarmed TL Safes: An Extra Layer of Security